dmg9626/dmg9626.github.io/games/its-haunt-time.md

 <hr>

 <h3>Background</h3>
-<p>This game was developed in our Games Workshop class as a vertical-slice prototype, with more levels/features planned for the future.</p>
+<p>This game was developed in our Games Workshop I class as a vertical-slice prototype, with more levels/features planned for the future.</p>

 <p>As lead programmer, I created a flexible system for scripting the interactable objects in the game, as well as setting up the Unity -> Android/WebGL build pipeline and touch controls.
 I applied what I learned about software design patterns and ended up developing a very clean, robust codebase that I'd consider using in future projects.</p>